dputhier/rtrainer/README.md

 # The rtrainer package

-This software is still in development.

-The rtrainer package aims at providing a set of tutorials for learning R.
+The rtrainer package offers a collection of tutorials for learning R. Contributions are welcome—feel free to submit an issue or a pull request.
+We are eager to expand the collection with new tutorials on a variety of topics.

 # Note for dev